IDEA Public Schools: Bonds

-Like many charter schools, IDEA fueled growth by selling bonds which were treated as risky by the bond markets; in 2013 it raised $63M by selling bonds rated BBB by Standard & Poor’s and priced to yield 4.5 percent, or about 1.5 percentage points more than the standard rate.
+Like many charter schools, IDEA fueled growth by selling bonds which were treated as risky by the bond markets; in 2013 it raised $63M by selling bonds rated BBB by Standard & Poor's and priced to yield 4.5 percent, or about 1.5 percentage points more than the standard rate.

 Grants

-In 2010 The Department of Education, under its Investing in Innovation program, awarded IDEA and the Pharr-San Juan-Alamo Independent School District a $5M grant to train teachers.
+In 2010 the United States Department of Education, under its Investing in Innovation program, awarded IDEA and the Pharr-San Juan-Alamo Independent School District a $5M grant to train teachers.
 IDEA raised an additional $3M in private donations to fund the teacher training center; hiring teachers from the Rio Grande Valley was a goal for both school systems but people who had already been educated there were under-prepared.

-In 2012 the company received a Race to the Top grant for $29.2M from the United States Department of Education.
+In 2012 the company received a Race to the Top grant for $29.2M from the U.S. Department of Education.
 It was one of sixteen winners chosen from the original pool of 372 applicants; two other charter schools were among the recipients.
 In 2012 it also received a Department of Education grant of $11.5M to be paid over the next seven years.

 In 2013 it had received significant funding from Choose to Succeed, a coalition of San Antonio-based foundations seeking to bring more charter schools to their city.